earlew/pwp_python_00/README.md

-### PWP

-Python implementation of the Price Weller Pinkel (PWP) mixed layer model.
-This is based on the MATLAB implementation of the PWP model written by Byron Kilbourne (University of Washington).
+This is a Python implementation of the Price Weller Pinkel (PWP) mixed layer model.
+This code is based on the MATLAB implementation of the PWP model written by Byron Kilbourne (University of Washington) and modified by Sarah Dewey(University of Washington).
 I did this re-write as a personal exercise, so I would be cautious about using this code to do any serious work.

-The code presented here is functionally similar to */matlab_version/PWP_Byron.m*.
-However, I made significant changes to the code structure and organization.
+The code presented here is functionally similar to *PWP_Byron.m* (see *matlab_files/*).
+However, I made significant changes to the overall code organization.
 One big difference is that this code is split into two files.
-Them main file, *PWP.py*, contains the core numerical algorithms for the PWP model.
+The main file, *PWP.py*, contains the core numerical algorithms for the PWP model.
 These numerical algorithms are essentially direct translations of their MATLAB equivalents.
 The second file, *PWP_helper.py*, contains helper functions to facilitate model initialization, output analysis and other miscellaneous tasks.

 To run the code, you can type `%run PWP.py` from the iPython command line.
 This calls the PWP.run() function, which is the main function for the script.
 Alternatively, you can import PWP.py as a module then run the model directly: